 Communications Military Occupation Specialties (MOS)

-0612 - Tactical Switching Operator - Typical duties of this MOS is to install, operate, and maintain analog, TDM, and internet telecommunications that are reliable to transmit classified and unclassified voice, video, and data.
+0612 Tactical Switching Operator: Typical duties of this job are to install, operate, and maintain analog, TDM, and internet telecommunications that are reliable to transmit classified and unclassified voice, video and data.

-0613 - Construction Wireman - This MOS operates specialized construction equipment to install underground / above ground cabling systems in buildings and maintaining aerial cable distribution systems.
+0613 Construction Wireman: This MOS operates specialized construction equipment to install underground and above ground cabling systems in buildings and maintaining aerial cable distribution systems.

-0619 - Telecommunications Systems Chief - This MOS is in charge of managing budget, inventory, plans, quality control, and inside and outside plant telecommunications networks.
+0619 Telecommunications Systems Chief: Marines in this role are in charge of managing the budget, inventory, plans, quality control, and inside and outside plant telecommunications networks.

-0621 - Field Radio Operator - This MOS set up and tune of radio equipment including antennas and power sources.
-In order to make establishing contact with distant stations, changing to frequencies and cryptographic codes and maintaining equipment are required by the radio operator.
+0621 Field Radio Operator: These Marines set up and tune of radio equipment including antennas and power sources, in order to make establishing contact with distant stations, changing to frequencies and cryptographic codes and maintaining equipment are required by the radio operator.

-0623 - Tropospheric Scatter Radio Multi-channel Equipment Operator - This MOS is a Marine that installs, operates and maintains the AN/TRC-170 (Tropospheric Scatter Microwave Radio Terminal).
-This enable wireless communications between stations over 100 miles apart.
+0623 Tropospheric Scatter Radio Multi-channel Equipment Operator: These Marines install, operate and maintain the AN/TRC-170 (Tropospheric Scatter Microwave Radio Terminal).
+This enables wireless communications between stations over 100 miles apart.

-0627 SHF Satellite Communications Operator-Maintainer - This MOS is a Marine that installs, operates and maintains various satellite communication platforms to handle classified and unclassified data in both Marine bases and when deployed.
+0627 SHF Satellite Communications Operator-Maintainer: These Marines install, operate and maintain various satellite communication platforms to handle classified and unclassified data in both Marine bases and when deployed.

-0648 - Spectrum Manager - This Marine is a Staff Sergeant and above and must be an expert of all DOD/Service and commercial S-D equipment and systems.
+0648 Spectrum Manager: This Marine also is a staff sergeant and must be an expert of all DOD/Service and commercial S-D equipment and systems.

-0688 - Cyber Security Apprentice - The Marine in this MOS secure the internet communications systems.
-They execute security policies, implement Cyber network security measures and network intrusion detections.
+0688 Cyber Security Apprentice: The Marine in this MOS secure Internet communications systems.
+They execute security policies, implement cyber network security measures and network intrusion detections.
 They also assist with forensics and assist with security incident handling along the network.

-0699 - Communications Chief - Communications Chiefs are the Senior Staff Noncommissioned Officers that directly assist the communications officer in developing the communications plan.
-This senior MOS is responsible for the supervision of the installation, operation and maintenance of communication facilities.
-Additionally, they must have overall knowledge of maintenance, budgeting and administration fo the above field of MOS's.
+0699 Communications Chief: These are the senior staff noncommissioned officers who directly assist communications officers in developing the communications plan.
+This senior MOS is responsible for the supervision of the installation, operation, and maintenance of communication facilities.
+Additionally, they must have an overall knowledge of maintenance, budgeting and administration fo the above field of jobs.